1960s One-Hit Wonders: They Had #1 Singles, Then Poof! Gone

-Have you ever wondered about what became of all of those true one-hit wonders?
-One-hit wonder, meaning artists who had a song go to #1 on the Billboard pop charts and then disappeared into obscurity.
+All of these songs went to #1 on the Billboard Hot 100, and none of them had a sequel.
 Although the artists themselves seemed to fade out of sight, many times their songs lived on; either standing on their own, being associated with movies or by being re-recorded by other artists.

 The song, "Alley-Oop", was written and composed by Dallas Frazier.
 The song, inspired by the V. T. Hamlin-created comic strip of the same name, was first recorded by Frazier as a country tune in 1957.
 The Hollywood Argyles, a short-lived studio band, recorded the song in 1960, and it reached #1 on the Billboard Hot 100 and No. 3 on the US R&B chart.
 It was produced by Gary Paxton, who also sang lead vocals.
 The chief Argyle, Gary Paxton, was also the leader of Bobby “Boris” Pickett’s Crypt-Kicker Six.

 "Stay" is a doo-wop song written by Maurice Williams and first recorded in 1960 by Williams with his group, The Zodiacs.
 Commercially successful recordings of the same song were later also released by both The Hollies and The Four Seasons.